Western Tien-Shan Uzbekistan

 The Chatkal National Park protects petroglyphs from ancient cultures and reconnects to the nomadic Uzbekistan people.
 In the southern part of Maidontol, on the rocks near the coast of the Tereksai petroglyphs.
 These petroglyphs date back to 1000-2000 BC and provide invaluable insights into our nomadic human past of Central Asia.
 The ancient art of wild mountain goats, horses, and dogs populate the picturesque mountain landscape.

-Silk Road traders and caravans exchanged goods, culture, and commerce throughout the UNESCO assigned mountain range.
+Silk Road traders and caravans exchanged goods, culture, and commerce throughout this UNESCO World Heritage Site.
 Although these mountain peaks were challenging to traverse, they still played an important role.
 The Chatkal Biosphere Reserve was a significant contributor to the origins of cultivated fruits that then spread worldwide.
 The Western Tien-Shan mountains continually remain a significant factor in conservation, sustainability, and preservation.

 The Chatkal State Biosphere Nature Reserve consists of a mountainous area southwest of the Chatkal'skiy Range divided into two zones – Boshkizilsoy and Maidontol.
 Both are difficult to access, but adventurous visitors will become immersed in snow-capped peaks, pristine alpine lakes, and dramatic valleys.
 Rivers flow seasonally as thawing snow brings mountain tributaries to life as cascading Karakiya and Paltau waterfalls.
 Hiking and horse trails take you through forests of diverse plant, fruit, and tree species covering juniper, apple, cherry, and walnut slopes.
 You'll also see the ancient petroglyphs of hunter-gatherers carefully carved onto the dark rocky cliffs.